 Local and regional authorities (municipalities (communes)) may set up “Youth Spaces” (“Espaces Jeunes”) consisting of facilities and “outreach” centres where educational leisure time, workshops (multimedia, for example), educational support sessions, and artistic and cultural activities are provided and coordinated by youth workers.
 The activities on offer at “Espaces jeunes” may also be chosen by the young people who use these spaces.
 Youth spaces may also be used as “youth information” centres, forming part of the youth information network introduced by the Ministry for Youth.

 The use of new digital technologies leads to many discussions and a revival in the use of socio-educational facilitation by associations and institutions involved in youth work.
 Their interest in digital “youth work” is reflected in their creation of digital tools for young people and professionals, their creation of centres and facilities, and their production of a number of resources (booklets, articles, information sheets, etc.) on the use of digital technology in facilitation.
-It is difficult to identify all the initiatives submitted by associations and non-formal education movements and by local and regional authorities, since there are so many of them.
+It is difficult to identify all the initiatives submitted by associations and non-formal education movements and by local and regional authorities.

 For further information, see 6.8 Media education and the correct use of new media.

 At a national level, the State has led various initiatives. (non-exhaustive list)

 The BAFA/ BAFD app